For Immediate Release

 David Tachau of Tachau Meek PLC continues to represent KFA, Christina Gilgor, Rev. Dr. Pennybacker, Rev. Dr. Simmons, and the Jefferson County Teachers Association.
 Supporting briefs have been filed by the Kentucky Education Association, American Civil Liberties Union, and the American Jewish Congress.

 “This is an extremely important case for fair-minded Kentuckians because state-subsidized discrimination is wrong,” said Travis Myles, KFA Board Chairperson.
 “We believe Judge Crittenden’s ruling should be upheld.”

 # # #

-With over 10,000 members, the Kentucky Fairness Alliance seeks to advance equality for lesbian, gay, bisexual and transgender people through leadership development, public education and by encouraging participation in the democratic process.
+The Kentucky Fairness Alliance is the leading statewide nonprofit organization in Kentucky seeking to advance equality for lesbian, gay, bisexual, and transgender people through leadership development, public education and by encouraging participation in the democratic process.

 The Ampersand symbolizes the solidarity we are building through Friends & Family, and suggests the inclusiveness we are working toward.
 It reflects the idea that no one individual, legislator, organization, or city can carry all the water for equality.
 Our success lies in our solidarity.